DeclareDesign/estimatr/cran-comments.md

 ## Submission

 Thank you for accepting this patch, which skips tests for suggests packages if they are not installed per email from Prof. Ripley.
 This fixes all ERRORs on CRAN now.
+This also addresses the DOI problems raised in the submission.

 There are no changes to worse in reverse depends.